Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

     Alveo PCIe hybrid stack

 U30 and VCK5000 are MPSoC and Versal platforms respectively are considered hybrid devices.
 They have hardedned PS subsystem with ARM APUs in the Shell.
-The PL fabric is exposed as Role.
+The PL fabric is exposed as user partition.
 The devices act as PCIe endpoint to PCIe hosts like x86_64, PPC64LE.
 They have two physical function architecture identical to other Alveo platforms.
 On these platforms the ERT subsystem is running on APU.

 Zynq-7000 and ZYNQ Ultrascale+ MPSoC Based Embedded Platforms